 • DMA is only for serious traders who trade regularly.
 The amount of trading may amount to $1000 to $5000 or even more than that.

-What is Straight through Process (STP)?
+What is Straight Through Process (STP)?

 Straight through Process is used to gear up the transaction process.
 The transaction occurs electronically with no human intervention.
-It provides automation at the higher rate as a result of high-speed internet access.
+It provides automation at a higher rate as a result of high-speed internet access.
 It includes various features like automation for back-office functions, accounting, auditing, automatic payment processing, verification, customer authentication.

 Benefits of Straight through Process (STP)